-- Until the documented number of active volunteers exceeds 50 or the number of volunteer hours contributed exceeds 5,000, it will be assumed that volunteer co-ordination is a component of the program coordinator's responsibilities. - Need for a half-time volunteer co-ordinator will be demonstrated when the following circumstances exist: - Documented number of active volunteers exceeds 50 and the annual number of volunteer hours contributed exceeds 5.000. - b) Documentation has been supplied with respect to the amount of time spent by existing staff in performance of the volunteer co-ordination function. - Need for a full-time volunteer co-ordinator will be demonstrated when the following circumstances exist: - Documented number of active volunteers exceeds 100 and the annual number of volunteer hours contributed exceeds 15,000. - Documentation has been supplied with respect to the amount of time spent by existing staff in performance of the volunteer co-ordination function. - iv) Where requests for paid personnel are made, the centre should: - a) be registered and have a signed memorandum of understanding with the Volunteer Centre of Metropolitan Toronto; - have a job description in general conformity with that contained in Appendix 2; - Seek consultative assistance from the Volunteer Centre with respect to the design of a volunteer co-ordination program that will ensure effective use of volunteers, - Revenue generated by the centre shall be retained by the centre and available for use in the provision of programs.
-Annual surpluses of such funds shall be retained by the centre and any deficit shall be the responsibility of the centre.
+- c) Volunteer Co-ordination - i) Until the documented number of active volunteers exceeds 50 or the number of volunteer hours contributed exceeds 5,000, it will be assumed that volunteer co-ordination is a component of the program co-ordinator's responsibilities. - ii) Need for a half-time volunteer co-ordinator will be demonstrated when the following circumstances exist:

-- Year-end surpluses related to the core administrative funds of the centre shall be recoverable by the City. - Community centres shall be deemed eligible to apply for City grants available to other local non-profit organizations. - Community centres shall restrict their budget requests for core administrative funds to the budgetary mechanisms designed for this purpose and will not be eligible for such funding from other City sources such as the Grant Review Board. - 10.
+- Documented number of active volunteers exceeds 50 and the annual number of volunteer hours contributed exceeds 5,000. - Documentation has been supplied with respect to the amount of time spent by existing staff in performance of the volunteer co-ordination function. - Need for a full-time volunteer co-ordinator will be demonstrated when the iii) following circumstances exist: - Documented number of active volunteers exceeds 100 and the annual number of volunteer hours contributed exceeds 15,000. - Documentation has been supplied with respect to the amount of time spent by existing staff in performance of the volunteer co-ordination function. - Where requests for paid personnel are made, the centre should: iv) - be registered and have a signed memorandum of understanding with the Volunteer Centre of Metropolitan Toronto; - have a job description in general conformity with that contained in Appendix 2: - Seek consultative assistance from the Volunteer Centre with respect to c) the design of a volunteer co-ordination program that will ensure effective use of volunteers. - Revenue generated by the centre shall be retained by the centre and available for use in the provision of programs.
+Annual surpluses of such funds shall be retained by the 6. centre and any deficit shall be the responsibility of the centre. - Year-end surpluses related to the core administrative funds of the centre shall be 7. recoverable by the City. - Community centres shall be deemed eligible to apply for City grants available to other 8. local non-profit organizations. - Community centres shall restrict their budget requests for core administrative funds to 9. the budgetary mechanisms designed for this purpose and will not be eligible for such funding from other City sources such as the Grant Review Board. - 10.
 Community centres established after January 1, 1983 shall be eligible for program seed money for a three-year period following the official opening of the centre.
-The maximum amount \$5,000 and this amount will automatically be reduced by 1/3 each year thereafter.
+The maximum amount for which a centre is eligible in the first year of operation is \$5,000 and this amount will automatically be reduced by 1/3 each year thereafter.
 This provision of program seed money recognizes that revenues for self-sustaining programs cannot be immediately generated by a new centre.
-The reduction formula, however, indicates the expectation that centres will increase these revenues over the first three years.
+The reduction formula, however, indicates the expectation that centres will increase these revenues over the first three vears.

-Appendix E.1.
+APPENDIX E.1.

-- 1. Cecil Street Community Centre
+- Cecil Street Community Centre

-- 2. 519 Church Street Community Centre
+- 519 Church Street Community Centre Community Centre 55

-- 3. Community Centre 55
+- 3.

-- 4. Cowan Avenue Firehall Community Centre
+- Cowan Avenue Firehall Community Centre

-- 5. Scadding Court Community Centre
+- Scadding Court Community Centre

-- 6. Third Floor Eglinton Community Centre
+- Third Floor Eglinton Community Centre

-- 7. Ralph Thornton Community Centre
+- Ralph Thornton Community Centre

-Appendix E.2.
+APPENDIX E.2.